Now is the Moment.

 • Directed by Marissa Wolf

-Bouncing between horror and humor, Kate Hamill’s adaptation of Bram Stoker’s seminal novel is a thrilling play that questions who the true monsters are.
+Bouncing between horror and humor, this thrilling adaptation questions who the true monsters are.
 Fierce, feminist, and frightening, Dracula is a revenge fantasy worth sinking your teeth into!
-The Wall Street Journal called this play “a fresh, theatrically potent spin on the novel … Hamill has given us a tremendously entertaining Dracula that has GREAT BIG HIT stamped all over it.”

 “This is the kind of horror I could watch all day.” –Vulture